-Git Commands: How to Remove Local Git Branches that are Merged or Nonexistent
+Git Commands to Remove Merged or Nonexistent Local Branches

 Over time, your local git branches list can become overwhelming, particularly if you develop on a single branch, generate a pull request, merge it into the main branch, and then remove the remote git branch once it has been merged.
 After the branch is removed from the remote repository, there is no need to keep it on your local machine.